Shinkouenji/CD-3A/README.md

 ## Analyzing anime; a notebook.

 ### Dataset
 The dataset I used is called Anime Dataset with Reviews by Marlesson on Kaggle.
 It contains 3 csv files: animes, profiles and reviews.
+I uploaded the dataset to the master branch.
 Here is a list with columns per file, I do not include columns I deleted:
 #### animes
 * uid (the id of the anime)